kunalsheth/units-of-measure/about.md

 {{site.lib}} prevents incorrect code from ever deploying to our robot in the first place.

 When developing control system software, real-time performance is a priority.
-This is why I've decided to use inline classes before they are fully matured.
+This is why I've decided to use inline classes before they have fully matured.

 {{site.lib}} was originally distributed as an annotation processor, but was later repackaged as a gradle plugin to support multiplatform builds.